flycartinc/axismeta_docs/working_with_axis_meta.md

 <a name="Menus"></a>
 ####Menus

- The Menu Tab will list the all menus all the Menus present in our site.If you want to Edit The menu means you can archive that through the options presented in the menu tab.
+ The Menu Tab will list the all menus which you have created in your site.
+If you want to Edit the menu means you can archive that through the options presented in the menu tab.

  Refer the below image for getting more details about Menus.